Why did the new NYC Council Members eagerly rush to sponsor the most anti-jobs legislation in the Council’s history?

-What was so significant from his common sense statement was that David Yassky was the first elected official in NYC that told the truth about the true state of our small businesses and their employees.
+What was so significant from his common sense statement was that David Yassky was the first elected official in NYC that told the truth about the true dire state of our small businesses and their employees.
+A truth that progressive Council Members today hide from their own merchants and workers.
 He was also the first lawmaker to call for real action and immediate government intervention to stop the closings and end the crisis.
 That truth clearly showed by the survey was that our business owners faced a crisis when their leases expired and they had no rights to negotiate fair lease terms in the most hyper real estate speculative city in America.
-Another truth exposed from this study which Yassky highlighted was that jobs and small businesses were in the same sinking boat.* A truth that still applies more so today.
+Another truth exposed from this study which Yassky highlighted was that jobs and small businesses were in the same sinking boat.* A truth that still applies even more so today.

-A truth that the Council in collusion with the pro real estate SBS, BIDS, Chambers, Mayor and Speaker’s Offices, fake lobby loyal coalitions and shills has successfully covered up for over a decade, and still do today!
+A truth that the Council in collusion with the pro real estate SBS and EDC, BIDS, Chambers, Mayor and Speaker’s Offices, fake lobby loyal coalitions and shills has successfully covered up for over a decade, and still do today!
 A decade long conspiracy of collusion and rigging by a pro real estate lobby government with the goal to keep the status quo protecting the profits of the wealthy few.
-Reprehensible, that our government even in the face of a growing small business crisis maintained a policy to “do absolutely nothing” to save even one business or job.
+Reprehensible, that our government even in the face of a growing small business crisis maintained a policy to “do absolutely nothing” to not give even one right needed to save even one business or job.

-A decade of a lobby orchestrated charade at City Hall to deny small business owners economic justice which resulted in our city’s “empty store blight.”
-The CRS bill that the new Council Members rushed to sponsor is the outcome of this conspiracy and injustice destroying the “backbone of our local economy and job creators.”
+A decade plus of a lobby orchestrated charade at City Hall to deny small business owners economic justice which resulted in our city’s “empty store blight.”
+The CRS bill that the new Council Members rushed to sponsor and are devoted to, is the outcome of this conspiracy and injustice destroying the “backbone of our local economy and job creators.”